hitthemoney/krunkerMarketPing/README.md

 # krunkerMarketPing
-1. Click, clone or download.
+1. Download the zip here: https://github.com/hitthemoney/krunkerMarketPing/files/4467343/KrunkerMarketPingV1.2.zip

-2. Then, download as a zip.
+2. No need to extract the zip.

-3. Extract the zip.
+3. Open up the browser you want the extension installed on

 4. Then, go to your browser's extensions page.